iandow/Fibonacci-Stateless-EJB-Calculator/README.md

 An IntelliJ project is provided, which includes an application server configuration for JBoss 6.1.0.
 Once JBoss starts, and the war file has been deployed (which happens automatically in IntelliJ), the application can be accessed through the following URL:
 	http://localhost:8080/FibonacciStatelessEJB/index.jsp

-This application can be used in other application servers by deploying the out/artifacts/FibonacciStatelessEJB.war directory.

 Prerequisites
 -------------